 We’re not going to pretend that a trip to Guyana is a luxury adventure.
 The lodges we enjoy are not fancy, but they let you sleep safely and comfortably in truly wild places, deep in the wilderness and surrounded by incredible wildlife.

-Make the most of your trip by adding on a short (or long!) stay at the Asa Wright Nature Centre on Trinidad.
-Just a short flight from Georgetown, adding on time at the Centre is the perfect way to start or end a trip to Guyana.
+Make the most of your trip by adding on a short (or long!) stay on Trinidad or Tobago.
+Just a short flight from Georgetown, adding on time on the islands is the perfect way to start or end a trip to Guyana.